linuxdeepin/deepin-manual/manual-assets/professional/dde/en_US/index.md

 ### Show/Hide Plugins

 1. Right-click the Dock and select **Plugins**.
-2. On the submenu, you can check or uncheck **Trash, Power, Show Desktop, Onboard, Notification Center, Multitasking View, Datetime and Desktop AI Assistant** to show or hide the corresponding icon in the Dock.
+2. On the submenu, you can check or uncheck **Trash, Power, Show Desktop, Onboard, Notification Center** and **Datetime** to show or hide the corresponding icon in the Dock.

 ### View Notifications

 When there are system or application notifications, they will be shown in the middle of the screen.
 If there are buttons in the message, click buttons to do the actions; if there are not, click the message to close it.

 ![notification](jpg/notification.png)